-When buying a pressure washer, we are often faced with one simple question: which is better, induction vs universal motor pressure washer?
+When buying a gas pressure washer, we are often faced with one simple question: which is better, induction vs universal motor pressure washer?

 With all the different features they offer and the functionalities that they have, it comes as no surprise that a lot of us have a hard time deciding which type of pressure washer to choose.

-In this article, we will guide you in choosing which is the better pressure washer type, so that, once and for all, the matter is settled.
+In this article, we will guide you in choosing which is the best pressure washer type, so that, once and for all, the matter is settled.
 Before we do that, though, allow us to define each one of them for you first.

 What are Induction and Universal Motor Pressure Washers?